What are Relocated Items on macOS Catalina and what to do with them?

 macOS Catalina has recently been released, which brought about many questions among Apple users.
 One of the frequently asked questions is, what is the Relocated Items folder on macOS Catalina?
-Indeed, it is difficult not to spot the folder that appears on your desktop after you upgrade to the latest version of macOS.
+Indeed, it is difficult not to spot the folder that appears on your desktop after you upgrade to the latest macOS version.

-So, today, we are going to explain to you more about the Relocated Items folder on macOS Catalina.
+Today, we will explain to you more about the Relocated Items folder on macOS Catalina.

 What is inside the Relocated Items folder?

 When you take a look at your Mac’s desktop after the upgrade to Catalina, you expect to see everything at its usual place.
 But, when the Relocated Items folder appears, the questions start arising.
 The first thing that interests users is what files are inside the folder.
-As the name of the folder suggest, the items inside are relocated, so the next question is where they are transferred from and why?
+As the folder's name suggests, the items inside are relocated, so the next question is where they are transferred from and why?

 Well, before breaking down these questions, we want to assure you that it is absolutely okay to have this folder on your desktop.
 Many users also stumbled upon the Relocated Items folder after the upgrade to macOS Catalina.